wp-plugins/twitterlink-comments/readme.txt

 = How do I uninstall this plugin and the database table it creates? =

-Just deactivate it and use the `delete` link on the plugin page to remove the saved options and database table.
+Just deactivate it and use the `delete` link on the plugin page to remove the saved options and database table. (please tick the box for table removal in the settings)

 = I already use wp-twitip-id, is this compatible? =